gaultier/blog/how_to_make_your_own_static_site_generator.md

         cat footer.html >> $@
 ```

-It did not have a RSS feed, and the home page listing articles was manually kept in sync.
+It did not have a RSS feed, no search, no tags, no linting, the home page listing articles was manually kept in sync, and it was slower than my current custom-grown generator!

-Now, it can do a bit more!

 ## List all articles

 I wrote about it [before](/blog/making_my_static_blog_generator_11_times_faster.html).
-The easiest way is to list files on the file system, but if you want accurate 'created' and 'last modified' dates for each article, you probably will have to query `git` (short of using a full-on database).
+The easiest way is to list files on the file system, but if you want accurate 'created' and 'last modified' dates for each article, especially when working from multiple computers, you probably will have to query `git` (short of using a full-on database).

 The lesson learned here is that for performance, avoid the N+1 query trap.
 Do one command for all articles, instead of one for each: